apollographql/apollo-link/docs/source/installation.md

   .catch(error => console.log(`received error ${error}`))
 ```

-`execute` accepts a standard GraphQL request with an AST (parsed query string using a library like graphql-tag) and returns an [Observable](https://github.com/zenparsing/zen-observable#api) that allows subscribing.
+`execute` accepts a standard GraphQL request and returns an [Observable](https://github.com/tc39/proposal-observable) that allows subscribing.
+A GraphQL request is an object with a `query` which is a GraphQL document AST, `variables` which is an object to be sent to the server, an optional `operationName` string to make it easy to debug a query on the server, and a `context` object to send data directly to a link in the chain.
 Links use observables to support GraphQL subscriptions, live queries, and polling, in addition to single response queries and mutations.

 `next` will receive GraphQL errors, while `error` be called on a network error.